xraypy/xraylarch/doc/xafs/utilities.rst

 This method uses the high-R portion of :math:`\chi(R)` (between **rmin** and **rmax**) as a measure of the noise level in the :math:`\chi(R)` data and uses Parseval's theorem to convert this noise level to that in :math:`\chi(k)`.
 This method implicitly assumes that there is no signal in the high-R portion of the spectrum, and that the noise in the spectrum is "white" (independent of :math:`R`) .
 Each of these assumptions can be legitimately questioned.
-Then again, assuming these assumptions are invalid and disregarding the estimated noise level here would require knowledge of the noise in an XAFS spectrum that most users do not have.
+Then again, making the assertion that these assumptions are invalid and disregarding the estimated noise level here would require knowledge of the noise in an XAFS spectrum that most users do not have.
+At the very least, this estimate should be be interpreted as a minimal estimate of the noise level in :math:`\chi(k)`.

 The estimate for the output value **kmax_suggest** has a tendency to be pessimistic in how far out the :math:`\chi(k)` data goes before being dominated by noise, but has the advantage of being an impartial measure of data quality.
 It is particularly pessimistic for extremely good data.
+Then again, considering that the estimate for :math:`\epslion` is probably too small, the estimate may not be that bad.